SciML/DiffEqDocs.jl/docs/src/solvers/dde_solve.md

 ### Stiff DDEs and Differential-Algebraic Delay Equations (DADEs)

-For stiff DDEs, the SDIRK and Rosenbrock methods are very efficient as they will reuse the Jacobian in the unconstrained stepping iterations.
+For stiff DDEs, the SDIRK and Rosenbrock methods are very efficient, as they will reuse the Jacobian in the unconstrained stepping iterations.
 One should choose from the methods which have stiff-aware interpolants for better stability.
 `MethodOfSteps(Rosenbrock23())` is a good low order method choice.
 Additionally,